VeeamHub/veeam-postman/postman_for_veeam_backup_and_replication/README.md

    * `v1.1-rev0` is the latest API version and revision that was released with Veeam Backup & Replication v12.
 More details are available on the [Versioning](https://helpcenter.veeam.com/docs/backup/vbr_rest/versioning.html) page of the REST API Reference Guide.

-1. Import the `swagger.json` file as a Postman Collection.
+1. Import the `swagger.json` file with the `OpenAPI 3.0 with a Postman Collection` option.

    ![Postman import](images/postman_import.png)